-The Ontario ministries have reviewed previously issued provincial approvals (e.g. prescribed instruments, such as environmental compliance approvals under the Environmental Protection Act) where they have been identified as a tool in our plan to address existing activities that pose a significant risk to sources of drinking water.
-The ministries have identified prescribed Instruments that may be subject to significant drinking water threat policies and require further review.
+The Ontario ministries have reviewed previously issued provincial approvals (e.g. prescribed instruments, such as environmental compliance approvals under the Environmental Protection Act) where they have been identified as a tool in our plan to address activities that pose a significant risk to sources of drinking water.
+The ministries have identified prescribed instruments that may be subject to significant drinking water threat policies and require further review.
 The provincial approvals are amended or revoked where necessary to conform to Source Protection Plan policies.
-Our policies set out a timeline of three years to complete the review and make any necessary amendments.
-The ministries have completed this for 100% of previously issued prescribed instruments in our source protection region.